 Connect your structural elements by darkening the outer bounds of the neck, back, belly, and tail.
 Use undulating, organic lines rather than perfectly straight ones to suggest real muscle definition and sagging skin along the underbelly.
 Do not cross your lines over the limbs closest to the viewer.

-Once the graphite drawing is complete, it is time to transition to the final rendering phase.
+Once the graphite pencil drawing is complete, it's time to ink your drawing!

 Step 5: Applying Dynamic Color & Highlights

 The final step brings your Distortus Rex to life using a layered approach to color and shading.
-Rather than applying flat color, building up tones sequentially will give your dinosaur a realistic, three-dimensional presence.
+Don't apply a flat color; instead build up different tones to give your dinosaur a more realistic feel.

 Establishing the Base and Skin Patterns

-Begin by coloring the main upper portion of the body with a vibrant greenish yellow.
+Begin by coloring the main upper portion of the body with a greenish yellow.
 Always apply these lighter tones first to maintain brightness.
 Once the base layer is down, use an earthy brown to draw distinct, wavy stripe patterns along the spine, neck, and the top part of the tail.
-For the underbelly and the undersides of the limbs, transition to a soft, pale yellow-green to create a natural counter-shading effect.
+For the underbelly and the undersides of the limbs, add a soft, pale yellow-green.

 Building Depth with Shadows

 To give the creature volume and mass, gradually introduce darker shades to create deep shadows.
-Focus your darkest greens and browns along the underside of the neck, beneath the belly, and where the muscular limbs meet the torso.
-Inside the mouth, use various deep shades of chocolate brown to create depth, while applying a muted pink for the tongue and the flexible tissues connecting the jaws.
+Add the darker greens and browns along the underside of the neck, beneath the belly, and where the muscular limbs meet the torso.
+Inside the mouth, use various deep shades of brown to create depth, while applying a muted pink for the tongue and the flexible tissues connecting the jaws.

-To prevent your dinosaur from looking like it is floating on the page, add a realistic cast shadow directly beneath its feet and tail.
-Blend a mixture of slate blue and cool gray onto the ground surface, keeping the shadow sharpest right where the claws make contact with the earth.
+To prevent your dinosaur from looking like it is floating on the page, add a cast shadow beneath its feet and tail.
+Blend a mixture of blue and gray onto the ground surface, keeping the shadow darkest right where the claws make contact with the ground.

 Thanks for visiting!
-Subscribe to the EasyDrawingTutorials YouTube Channel for a new tutorial every Sunday.
+Subscribe to the How2DrawAnimals YouTube Channel for new tutorials every week.

-To learn how to draw animals, visit How2DrawAnimals.com.
+And to learn how to draw cartoons, visit EasyDrawingTutorials.com.